autorope/donkeydocs/docs/parts/cameras.md

 REALSENSE_D435_ID = None        # serial number of camera or None if you only have one camera (it will autodetect)
 ```

-If you are not using depth then you will want to set `REALSENSE_D435_DEPTH = False` so it does save that data.
+If you are not using depth then you will want to set `REALSENSE_D435_DEPTH = False` so it does not save the depth data.

 ## Troubleshooting